Here’s a reminder of the nobility and the societal value of businesses and selling.

 Keep in mind that everyone has a different yearly income and everyone has different spending habits, so the value of $100 is relatively subjective.
 However, when pricing a product, it should generally be at the optimal price that will generate the most profit based on what people are willing to pay.
 Price it too high and you will get more per unit, but the volume will decrease.
 Price too low and volume will be high, but per-unit profit will be low.
 Find the sweet spot and you’ll get the most profit for your service.

 There are a lot of potential products (startup ideas) that are superior solutions to alternatives and do provide more value to customers, but their costs require the price to be higher than what those customers are willing to pay.
 This is why when starting a new business, product-market fit is a pretty important consideration.
 If you run into this issue, you need to pivot your business plan by thinking differently.
-The most successful entrepreneurs aren’t looking to “fit” in.
+Besides, the most successful entrepreneurs aren’t looking to “fit” in.

 In summary, to start or own a business is noble and to sell a product with genuine value is virtuous.
 You are quite literally examining people’s pertinent problems relating to something, and showing them a better solution you made that will also save them time and money.
 It’s only fair that you are proud of, and get compensated for your work.